Fill gaps in your data with areal interpolation

 The process of substituting values to replace missing data is called imputation.
 Often, values are imputed using the average of the remaining dataset.
 When your data is spatial, you have better options available to you, because you can assume that things that are closer together are more similar than things that are farther apart.
 In this tutorial, you used areal interpolation to create a continuous surface across Poland to model the percentage of the population that is over 65 years of age.
 You then sampled from that surface to predict values for the polygons that were missing data.

-Don't forget to tell your map readers that some of the values were imputed.
+Don't forget to tell your map readers that some of the values were interpolated.
 This can be done with labels, a list, or symbology.
-If your map is included in a report, you can describe the method of imputation.
+If your map is included in a report, you can describe the method of interpolation.

-The Fill Missing Values tool can accomplish the same task.
+The Fill Missing Values tool can accomplish the same task of interpolating values.
 For some datasets, this tool will give better results.
 For others, geostatistics will be better.
 It is difficult to know until you have tried both, but if the spatial transition between values is not smooth, Fill Missing Values is recommended.

 Note:

-Optionally, for an extra challenge, find the Fill Missing Values tool in the Geoprocessing pane and use it to impute the missing values in the Powiaty_Seniors layer.
-Compare your results to the real values in the Powiaty_full_dataset, which can be accessed by opening the Catalog pane, expand the Maps folder, and double-click the Full Dataset map.
+Optionally, for an extra challenge, find the Fill Missing Values tool in the Geoprocessing pane and use it to interpolate the missing values in the Powiaty_Seniors layer.
+Compare your results to the real values in the Powiaty_full_dataset, which can be accessed in the Catalog pane.

-Read more in Fill Missing Values (Space Time Pattern Mining) and this ArcUser article Dealing with Missing Data .
+Read more in Fill Missing Values (Space Time Pattern Mining) and the article Best Practices for Dealing with Missing Data .

 You can find more tutorials in the tutorial gallery.